microsoft/playwright/docs/src/api/class-clock.md

 * since: v1.45
 - returns: <[int]>

-Advances the clock to the the moment of the first scheduled timer, firing it.
+Advances the clock to the moment of the first scheduled timer, firing it.
 Fake timers must be installed.
 Returns fake milliseconds since the unix epoch.